bohanl/fsdl-project/csep590c-report.md

 [TPC-H](http://www.tpc.org/tpch/) is an industry standard dataset for database benchmark.
 To introduce skewness, a [skewed version](https://www.microsoft.com/en-us/download/details.aspx?id=52430) of TPC-H is used to generate the dataset.
 For this report, a 1GB dataset is generated with random skewness to various columns across the dataset.

 ### Query Encoding and Labeling
-To have a simple but meaningful experiment, the input query is limited to *SELECTION-JOIN* style queries (*PROJECTION* doesn't affect the cardinality) **without** aggregations, and only conjuctions are used in the selection.
-Also, only one foreigh key constraint is allowed between any of two relations.
+To have a simple but meaningful experiment, the input query is limited to *SELECTION-JOIN* style queries (*PROJECTION* doesn't affect the cardinality) **without** aggregations, and only conjunctions are used in the selection.
+Also, only one foreign key constraint is allowed between any of two relations.
 Thus, each query has the following format:
 ```
 SELECT * FROM t1 JOIN t2 ON ...
 JOIN t3 ON ...
 WHERE ...
 AND ...
 AND ...;
 ```